-Varying piston amplitude seems to have the largest effect on the expansion and compression pressure force magnitudes and only a negligible effect on the other phasors.
-This is expected since a higher amplitude of the piston will compress the gas in each space further, resulting in higher pressure wave magnitude.
+Varying piston amplitude seems to have the largest effect on the expansion and compression pressure force magnitudes and only a negligible effect on the other phasors, as shown in Figure 7.
+This is expected since higher piston amplitude will compress the gas in each space further, resulting in higher pressure wave magnitude.
 Piston amplitude does not appear to have a drastic effect on varying the DeltaP loss.
 Only very slight angle and magnitude effects can be seen.